caojohnny/instant-skull/README.md

 Requires Spigot 1.8.8 API and server to be installed in your local maven repository.

+You may also consider heading over to the releases page to download a pre-built jar.

 # Usage

 `/instantskull [name]` pulls up an inventory containing the